elcronos/COVID-19/CONTRIBUTING.md

 #### Graphic Designer / Multimedia
 We want to reach as many people as possible willing to help us.
 We know infographics and videos are a good way to spread the message!
 Help us make this possible!

+In addition we need:
+  - A logo for this initiative
+  - UI/UX designs for mobile and web

+#### Marketing
+We need a good name for our initiative.
+What about a Facebook page and some help with our future landing page?

 #### Translator / Copywriter
 In the next days, we will publish more content and maybe even create a blog related to our initiative.
 Help us to translate and spread the message in different languages and create new content.